 Household waste and recycling centres

-Our household waste and recycling centres are now open but strict social distancing requirements are still in place.
+Under the latest guidelines, our household waste and recycling centres will remain open but strict social distancing requirements are still in place.

 Please only visit if it's essential.

-Journeys to waste sites are only allowed under the lockdown restrictions if the waste materials cannot be stored at home without causing risk of injury or harm to health.
-To make sure that our facilities can operate within the guidelines, and to protect the safety of our staff and our residents, there are restrictions in place:
+To make sure that our facilities can operate within the government's guidelines, and to protect the safety of our staff and our residents, there are restrictions in place:

 - anyone in self isolation or with COVID-19 symptoms must not visit under any circumstances